-Aurangabad is the ideal place to stay when visiting the Ajanta Caves and Ellora Temples, which are known for their Buddhist murals and Hindu carvings.
-These spectacular UNESCO World Heritage Sites are utterly breathtaking and, despite their magnificent artworks and rich history going back thousands of years, it is one of those special experiences that few people have heard about.
+The spectacular rock-cut Ajanta Caves and Ellora temples are only an hour’s drive from Aurangabad.
+Famous for their Buddhist murals expressing startling emotions and exquisite Hindu carvings, these spectacular UNESCO World Heritage Sites are utterly breathtaking.
+Despite their magnificent artworks and rich history going back thousands of years, it is one of those special experiences that few people have heard about.

 >> Read our blog: Aurangabad: The home of India’s ancient treasures

 - Matthew Annable, Rajasthan, India

 - Jaime Benitez, South India

 - Anonymous, India